 Data security must always take a center stage in artificial intelligence applications – not least in sensitive applications such as those in the healthcare industry.
 Fortunately, with inference, edge AI devices infer conclusions about the data they process independently – without sending anything to the cloud.
 In the mask detection system that we previously mentioned, for example, the system does not upload photos of each individual to the cloud for processing.
 On the contrary, it immediately concludes whether or not an individual wears a mask and then uses this information according to its protocol.
 For instance, it may add another digit to “total mask-wearing patients” and then be done with it.
 Therefore, the device sends no personal data or photos to the cloud nor does it store any photos or personally revealing data on its internal storage.

 Mask detection systems trialed in the Paris metro system earlier this year work very much that way – ensuring GDPR compliance while still bringing innovative AI technology to life.

 That is not to say that inference cannot be used in ways that violate patient privacy or facility security protocols.
 Just like any other IT infrastructure, operators must ensure that AI devices are deployed and used in ways that follow existing security standards and regulations.
 However, it should be noted that AI inference applications are not inherently a privacy or data security risk.

 The natural next step for medical devices

 The benefits of AI inference that we have brought up in this article demonstrate why inference is such a no-brainer for medical devices.
-AI inference is a benevolent and extremely specialized type of AI that unlocks considerable benefits throughout healthcare facilities and medical workflows.
+AI inference is a benevolent and extremely specialized type of artificial intelligence that unlocks considerable benefits throughout healthcare facilities and medical workflows.
 With the affordability of modern AI accelerator modules and the ready access to a wealth of AI resources, deploying AI inference to enhance even the simplest applications finally makes sense.